-Employee whistleblower recovery laws in the United States have been recently passed and strengthened to encourage employees with specialized knowledge of fraud to blow the whistle on significant fraud.
+The United States has several employee whistleblower reward and protection laws.
+These laws reward and protect employees who properly blow the whistle on significant fraud.
+The rewards and protections in these laws encourage employees with specialized knowledge of significant fraud or safety issues to expose the illegal conduct or dangers.
 These employee whistleblower recovery laws provide strong whistleblower protections and large economic incentives to employee whistleblowers.
-If you are an employee or other person with special knowledge of significant fraud including Medicare Fraud, Government Contractor Fraud, Medicaid Fraud, Tax Fraud, Securities Fraud, Commodity Fraud, or Investment Fraud, feel free to contact Employee Whistleblower Recovery Lawyer Jason Coomer via e-mail message or our submission form about a potential employee whistleblower recovery lawsuit.
+If you are an employee or other person with special knowledge of significant fraud or dangerous conditions, it is important to understand which laws may apply.
+There are numerous laws targeted to detect Medicare Fraud, Government Contractor Fraud, Medicaid Fraud, Tax Fraud, Securities Fraud, Commodity Fraud, OSHA Violations, and Investment Fraud.
+For more information on these protections and potential rewards, please feel free to contact Employee Whistleblower Recovery Lawyer Jason Coomer via e-mail message or our submission form about a potential employee whistleblower recovery lawsuit.

 Under Federal law, employee whistleblower recovery laws include the Federal False Claims Act, section 406 of the Internal Revenue Code (IRS Tax Fraud Whistleblower Reward Program), section 21F of the Securities Exchange Act (SEC Whistleblower Bounty Actions), and section 23 of the Commodity Exchange Act (CFTC Whisteblower Bounty Actions).
 All of these employee whistleblower recovery laws have been recently passed or strengthened to provide additional protections and economic incentives to employee whistleblowers.